 The Willis Tower is located on Wacker Avenue, with the Skydeck entrance on Jackson Boulevard.
 The tower is basically at the heart of downtown Chicago, with buildings and busy Chicago streets all around it.

 The 360 Chicago is located on popular Michigan Avenue, right next to Lake Michigan.
 You have water on basically two sides, and Chicago on the others.

-Smackdown Winner: Draw, because both are located in good areas.
+Smackdown Winner: Draw, because both are located in good areas, within walking distance of public transport.

 Tally: Skydeck — 1 360 Chicago — 1

 Smackdown Winner: 360 Chicago, because of slightly lower prices, and the fact that their Sun and Stars pass cover 48 hours instead of 24.

 Tally: Skydeck — 1 360 Chicago — 2